dovecot/documentation/source/configuration_manual/mail_location/imapc/index.rst

      .. dovecotchanged:: 2.4.0,3.0.0 Earlier versions had an "acl" feature, which is now enabled by default.

+   ``no-qresync``

+     Disable the QRESYNC extension even if advertised by the IMAP server.
+     This can be used to work around a Zimbra bug where it doesn't send untagged OK [CLOSED] imap-resp-code when selecting a folder.

+     .. dovecotadded:: 2.4.0,3.0.0

    ``no-delay-login``

      Immediately connect to the remote server.
 By default this is delayed until